 Alcohol is the number one drug that college students experiment with, and DePaul University chooses to acknowledge this fact and equip students with education about moderation, harm reduction, substance-free options, and recovery support.
 Survey results show that most DePaul students already drink moderately and very few use illegal drugs; unfortunately, stereotypes promote risky behavior amongst some students.
 The misuse prevention specialist seeks to help students make healthy and responsible choices regarding substance use that contribute to wellness and safety, while avoiding harm to self and others.

 BASICS is provided to any student on an individual basis, and sometimes BASICS is mandated for students who have violated the alcohol and/or drug policies of Code of Student Responsibility.
 BASICS is also offered to students who may benefit from learning more about their use/misuse.
 BASICS is an effective, holistic, and evidence-based intervention for helping students reduce risky behaviors and typically involves two one-hour individual sessions.
-In the sessions, students will learn helpful information related to safety around alcohol and other drugs, including effects of alcohol or marijuana in the body, drug interaction risks, and harm reduction strategies.
+In the sessions, students will learn helpful information related to safety around alcohol and other drugs, including effects of alcohol or cannabis in the body, drug interaction risks, and harm reduction strategies.
 While BASICS was originally created to focus on alcohol, HPW offers a similar process that focuses more on cannabis.

-Choices is a group session that facilitates discussion around alcohol and marijuana from a variety of perspectives.
-Students will engage in conversations around the culture of drinking and marijuana use, challenge myths and facts, and learn more about the impact on the body and harm reduction strategies to practice safety.
+Choices is a group session that facilitates discussion around alcohol and cannabis from a variety of perspectives.
+Students will engage in conversations around the culture of drinking and cannabis use, challenge myths and facts, and learn more about the impact on the body and harm reduction strategies to practice safety.

 Looking for a meeting?